Felonies Attorney in Raleigh

 These are the merely the consequences of a single felony.
 Multiple offenses and felonies have greater penalties.
 A person’s criminal record plays a major factor in determining his or her sentence.

 Upon a person’s third or subsequent felony charge, the district attorney may also charge that person as a habitual felon.
 If convicted, the person will face the sentence as though the underlying offense was a Class C felony.
 This level of offense has more than 10 times the level of punishment of a Class I felony.

 A felony conviction has very serious consequences—consequences you may be able to avoid with the advice and representation of skilled legal counsel.
 Call an experienced Raleigh felony lawyer if you face these serious charges anywhere in Wake County, including Apex, Raleigh, Cary, Holly Springs, Garner, Zebulon, and Morrisville.
-Contact us today at (919) 239-8448 to set up a free consultation.
+Contact us today at (919) 239-8448 or fill out the contact form below to set up a free consultation.